Passorosso – the quintessential Etna Rosso

 What a blend!
 While those Cru wines are celebrated expressions of a specific site, this blend seems to sum up Etna itself.

 The Cru wines are all made in the same low-intervention way.
 Each one undergoes fermentation in steel vats, followed by 18 months of maturation in sizeable inert oak barrels.
 In recent vintages, Passorosso’s development differs slightly.
 It now gets ten months in a mix of large oak barrels and cement tanks.
-After blending, there’s a further six months of maturation in the bottle.
+Then, after blending, there’s a further six months of maturation in the bottle.
 Regardless, there are no new oak barriques that would mask the terroir and add unnecessary tannin.
 All the wines are unfiltered, and bottling is done on a waning moon when the lees are at their most settled.

 As far as vintages are concerned, 2018 is the latest release.
 It was a challenging year in being unusually wet and humid, so its character is lighter and firmer when compared to the heatwaves of 2017.
 Hence only 35,000 bottles were made in 2018 compared to 60,000 in 2017.
 But these are different vintage expressions rather than the wine of one year being better than the other.